christianrodriguez-8451/non_endemic_segmentations/commodity_segmentations/README.md

 The commodity/sub-commodity combinations and their respective segmentations are stored in a control file.
 The location of the live control file is stored in the config.py file.

 # Diet Segmentation
 This process creates the UPC set for the diet segmentation by pulling UPCs that contain 'diet' in the product name or product description.
+Inedible and irrevelant commodities are filtered out from the set.